PS-003R32/SentinelView/README.md

 Drag threat_detected to Color.
 Go Live: Click the Refresh bata source button inside the toolbar to see new attacks appear instantly (F5 shortcut key).
 ```

 ---
+#### Video demonstration
+You can check out the video demonstration of this project on YouTube [here](https://youtu.be/8qDUs-2xxes)

+---
 # Troubleshooting